Collection: Palms and Cycads

 Palms are often referred to as trees, but they are actually classified as monocots, or grass-like plants.
 Despite not technically defined as trees, most palms generally perform similar roles as a tree.
 Palms are diverse and adaptive in their reproduction with all producing flowers, and their seeds are contained in a fruit, so they are classified as angiosperms.

-The two are are often grouped together due to an overall similarity of appearance.
+The while distinctly different, palms and cycads are are often grouped together due to an general similarity in appearance.